simplicitesoftware/documentation/docs/documentation/security.md

 ### Introduction

-Simplicit&eacute;&reg; platform run on a server infrastructure.
+Simplicité platform run on a server infrastructure.
 You **must** secure it properly by:

-- configuring firewalls accordingly to your configuration (the rules may be different whether you deploy Simplicit&eacute;&reg; behind a reverse proxy server or directly)
+- configuring firewalls accordingly to your configuration (the rules may be different whether you deploy Simplicité behind a reverse proxy server or directly)
 - restricting access to the command line (VPN, SSH keys, ...) and system accouts
 - protecting database credentials
 Etc.

-Simplicit&eacute;&reg; has no particular requirement at this level, all usual good practices in securing server infrastructure applies.
+Simplicité has no particular requirement at this level, all usual good practices in securing server infrastructure applies.

 ### Use SSL

 Your application endpoints **should** always be exposed as HTTPS (SSL).
-This can be achieved directy in the Java application server that runs Simplicit&eacute;&reg;
-or at the reverse proxy level (if you have configured one).
+This can be achieved directy in the Java application server that runs Simplicité or at the reverse proxy level (if you have configured one).

 ### SSH Access